mehtaharsh16/daniel.feldroy.com/posts/whats-the-best-thing-about-working-for-octopus-energy-part-1.md

   - octopus
   - climate-change
 time_to_read: 5
-title: What's the best thing about working for Octopus Energy?
+title: What's the Best Thing about Working for Octopus Energy?
 description: An in-depth discussion about my employment at Octopus Energy.
 ---